anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 with hardware multithreading.
 SMT permits multiple independent threads of execution on a single core to better utilise the resources provided by modern processor architectures.

+**Shaker:** A distributed data-plane testing tool built for OpenStack.

 **Software Defined Storage (SDS):** An architecture which consists of the storage software that is independent from the underlying storage